 WEIGHT: 3.2 grams

-CONDITION: In excellent antique condition especially given that this pendant is 230 years old.
+CONDITION: In excellent antique condition especially given that this pendant is well over 200 years old.
 There is a tiny chip to the very edge of the porcelain plaque at the top that doesn't affect the image, please refer to the photos.
-The gold gilding is still intact, it has been well cared for and treasured!
+The Pinchbeck is still bright yellow and beautiful!
+Has been well cared for and treasured!

 - FREE DELIVERY on all orders worldwide.
 All orders are despatched next business day and sent with full tracking.
 Global Express shipping is available if required, simply upgrade your shipping method at check out.